JasirMJ/Project_GVIP/readme.md

-# Object Dection for Visually disabled persons
+# Object Detection for Visually disabled persons

 * Clone the project